Memorial Day Weekend is the perfect opportunity to get away and log some family time in a brand new city.

 While the Red Sox are out of town on Memorial Day Weekend, there’s nothing to say you can’t take the opportunity to tour the legendary Fenway Park.

-It’s a comprehensive behind-the-scenes tour that’s a must for any fans of baseball (or heck, of sports in general!).
+It’s a thorough, behind-the-scenes tour that’s a must for any fans of baseball (or heck, of sports in general!).

 Get Out on the Water